 You are not alone.
 When you feel like you are the only one out there, like no one else’s boyfriend is struggling with porn, like you are helpless because you cannot fix it yourself, YOU ARE NOT ALONE.
 I do not have it all figured out.
 I am still working through this myself.
 But one thing I do know for sure: love is worth fighting for.

 Every single hour, day, week, month, and year without porn is a victory.
 Celebrate each and every victory.
 Keep stepping forward together, or part ways and know you’re doing what’s best for both of you.

 We love to hear stories of hope and positivity sent by couples who refuse to let porn tear them apart, and choose to fight together.
 Anyone who struggles with porn has to decide to stop watching for themselves, first, but encouragement from a partner can make a world of difference.
 Not all couples are equipped or healthy enough to stay together through a porn issue, and that’s okay, too.
 Only you can know what’s best for you and your relationship, in the long run.

-We continually encourage couples to make decisions about their relationship that’s best for them.
+We continually encourage couples to make decisions about their relationship that’s best for them as individuals.
 Sometimes, that choice is to go their separate ways, and sometimes, that choice is to stay and support each other through the struggles porn brings.
 It all depends on the couple, and we respect the decisions people make for themselves.
-There’s no “correct” answer, seeing as every relationship is different.
+There’s no “correct” answer because every relationship is different.

 Even so, by choosing love and understanding like this Fighter, instead of shame, we are helping to promote true change in this porn-saturated society.
 Continue to spread the word that pornography is harmful to individuals, relationships, and society in a way that will inspire and motivate others to choose love for themselves, too.